skyzh/write-you-a-vector-db/tutorial/src/cpp-04-optimizer.md

 The vector index scan plan node will emit the table tuple in its original schema order.
 Therefore, in case 2 and 3, you will also need to add a projection after the vector index scan plan node in order to keep the semantics of the query.

+## Index Selection Strategy

+In the `Optimizer` class, you may make use of the `vector_index_match_method_` member variable to decide the index selection strategy.

+* `unset` or empty: match the first vector index available.
+* `hnsw`: only match the HNSW index.
+* `ivfflat`: only match the IVFFlat index.
+* `none`: do not match any index and do exact nearest-neighbor search.

 ## Test Cases

 You can run the test cases using SQLLogicTest.